Job Title: Program Officer

 17. Engages in research and general reading on issues and events related to OneStar’s mission, high quality AmeriCorps program designs and AmeriCorps program management in particular.

-18. May work in coordination with the social media team to implement strategies that ensure the marketing of OneStar grants and services reaches a broad and appropriate constituency.
+18. May work in coordination with the Communications Officer to implement strategies that ensure the marketing of OneStar grants and services reaches a broad and appropriate constituency.

 19. May support the procurement process for contracts with consultants or other training providers as needed; including the process by which OneStar team members and others can utilize the services of the contractors.